-Pyrtable also has some extra tools to cache data and read authentication keys from external JSON/YAML files - check out the APIKeyFromSecretsFileMixin mixin class.
+Pyrtable also has some extra tools to cache data and to store authentication keys in JSON/YAML files or in an environment variable.
 Remember to never commit sensitive data to your repository, as Airtable authentication allows full R/W access to all your bases with a single API key!